2024-25 Edition

 Linda Trinh Võ, Ph.D.
 University of California, San Diego, Professor of Asian American Studies; Sociology; Urban Planning and Public Policy (race and ethnic relations, immigrants and refugees, gender relations, community and urban studies)

 Judy Tzu-Chun Wu, Ph.D.
-Stanford University, Director of the Humanities Center, Director of the Center for Liberation, Anti-Racism, and Belonging and Associate Dean of Research, Faculty Development, and Public Engagement and Professor of Asian American Studies; History (Asian American history; comparative racialization and immigration; empire and decolonization; gender and sexuality)
+Stanford University, Director of the Humanities Center, Director of the Center for Liberation, Anti-Racism, and Belonging and Associate Dean of Research, Faculty Development, and Public Engagement and Professor of Asian American Studies; Culture and Theory; History (Asian American history; comparative racialization and immigration; empire and decolonization; gender and sexuality)

 Affiliate Faculty

 Anita Casavantes Bradford, Ph.D.
-University of California, San Diego, Associate Professor of Chicano/Latino Studies; Asian American Studies; History (post-revolutionary Cuban migration to U.S., symbolic uses of childhood in Cuba and Cuban diaspora, American politics and society)
+University of California, San Diego, Professor of Chicano/Latino Studies; Asian American Studies; History (post-revolutionary Cuban migration to U.S., symbolic uses of childhood in Cuba and Cuban diaspora, American politics and society)

 Nahum D. Chandler, Ph.D.
 University of Chicago, Professor of African American Studies; Asian American Studies; Comparative Literature; English; European Languages and Studies (modern philosophy, intellectual history, history of the human sciences)